nicksellen/projects/baseNode_docConst.md

 	1. Money and any other resources held by Haus Kante Wurzen w.V.
 	1. Haus Kante Wurzen w.V. itself.
 		1. and a chocolate biscuit.
+			1. and something else
+				1. maybe one more thing too?
+					1. another?

 ## Principles
 1. Autonomy; minimize coercion.